struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: Experiments

 The most common network mining application based on global structural information is the problem of \textit{role discovery} and role discovery essentially is a clustering task.
-Thus, we consider node clustering task to illustrate the potential of node representations learned by \textit{struc2gauss}.
+Thus, we consider this task to illustrate the potential of node representations learned by \textit{struc2gauss}.
 We use the latent representations learned by different methods (in \textit{struc2gauss}, we use means of learned Gaussian distribution) as features and K-means as the clustering algorithm to cluster nodes.

-\textbf{Datasets}.
-We use two types of network data sets: networks with and without ground-truth clustering labels.
-For data with labels, to compare state-of-the-art, we use air-traffic networks from~\cite{ribeiro2017struc2vec} where the networks are undirected, nodes are airports, edges indicate the existence of commercial flights and labels correspond to their levels of activities.
-For data without labels, we select several real-world networks in different domains from Network Repository\footnote{\url{http://networkrepository.com/index.php}}.
-A brief introduction to these data sets is shown in Table~\ref{tb:data}.
-Note that the numbers of groups for networks without labels are determined by MDL~\cite{henderson2012rolx}.

-\textbf{Baselines}.
-We select several state-of-the-art NE algorithms as baselines, i.e., DeepWalk, LINE, GraRep, \textit{node2vec}, and \textit{struc2vec}.
-For our proposed \textit{struc2gauss}, we test both diagonal and spherical covariances.
-In these baselines, we use the same settings in the literature: representation dimension: 128, number of walks per node: 20, walk length: 80, skipgram window size: 10.
-For LINE, the order of the proximity is 2.
+\textbf{Parameters}.
+For these baselines, we use the same settings in the literature: representation dimension: 128, number of walks per node: 20, walk length: 80, skipgram window size: 10.
 For \textit{node2vec}, we set $p = 1$ and $q = 2$.
-For GraRep, the maximum matrix transition step is 3 and number of positive/negative nodes per node is 120.
+For \textit{graph2gauss} and \textit{struc2gauss}, we set the constraint for means $C$ to be 2 and constraints for covariances $c_{min}$ and $c_{max}$ to be 0.5 and 2, respectively.
+The number of walks per node is 10, the number of positive/negative nodes per node is 120 and the representation dimension is also 128.

-\textbf{Evaluation Metric}.
+\textbf{Evaluation Metrics}.
 To quantitatively evaluate clustering performance in labeled networks, we use \textit{Normalized Mutual Information (NMI)} as the evaluation metric.
-NMI is obtained by dividing the mutual information by the arithmetic average of the entropy of obtained cluster $\mathcal{C}$ and ground-truth cluster $\mathcal{D}$:
+NMI is obtained by dividing the mutual information by the arithmetic average of the entropy of obtained cluster and ground-truth cluster.
+It evaluates the clustering quality based on information theory, and is defined by normalization on the mutual information between the cluster assignments and the pre-existing input labeling of the classes: